 Studies demonstrating the danger of texting while driving is what pushed Virginia lawmakers and those in 27 other states to ban such activities.
 Sending text messages while driving increases the chances of a fatal accident by eight times.
 It can increase the chances of an accident in general by twenty-two times.
 Parents and educators should let children and young adults know of the dangers associated with texting and distracted driving.
 A text message is never as important as maintaining focus on the road and avoiding serious injury or death.

-If the negligent and distracted driving has hurt you or a loved one, contact Thomas McWeeny, a Virginia personal injury attorney, at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P to learn how you can obtain compensation for injuries.
+If negligent and distracted driving has hurt you or a loved one, contact Thomas McWeeny, a Northern Virginia personal injury attorney, at Koonz, McKenney, Johnson & DePaolis L.L.P to learn how you can obtain compensation for injuries.